Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 # Resurs Bank Payments for WooCommerce #

+**Please note that there is a known problem with WooCommerce blocks for the checkout for which payment methods are not properly displayed.
+This can be fixed by removing the content in the checkout-page blocks and add the shortcode [woocommerce_checkout] instead.**

 This is a payment gateway for WooCommerce and WordPress.
 Do not run this plugin side by side with the prior releases of Resurs Bank plugins!
 Requires PHP 8.1